Paper: Feminism in Programming Language Design

 Last year, I gave a talk about this idea for a group of young female CS students, and I asked who of them identified as feminist, and almost all of them raised their hands.
 When I was their age, I surely would not have identified as a feminist (so I guess we are making some progress), and to be honest I am not even sure why.

-So it people reading this reject the whole idea of feminism and ‘complainism’, I get that!
+So it people reading this and reject the whole idea of feminism and ‘complainism’, I get that!

 But over time, my thinking changed.

-By the way, the image of feminists being complainers is not something that appeared out of thin air, but was constructed by opponent, as you can see in imagery from those days, for complaining about the vote, something most people would now feel is… a reasonable thing to want.
+By the way, the image of feminists being complainers is not something that appeared out of thin air, but was constructed by people opposing feminism, as you can see in imagery from those days, for complaining about the vote, something most people would now feel is… a reasonable thing to want.

 Source: National Women’s History Museum